Thorbjörn Fälldin: Political beginnings

 A Centrist poster for the 1970 elections, featuring (left to right) Johannes Antonsson, party leader Gunnar Hedlund, and Fälldin.
 The text reads: "Experience, youthful thinking.
 The Centre."

 Fälldin entered the Swedish national political stage when he was elected to the Second Chamber of the Swedish Riksdag in 1958 for the agrarian-rooted Centre Party.
 He was part of a younger generation of activists within the party that wished to expand its appeal to urban voters.
 He was distinguished by his skepticism of social democracy and trade unions.

 Fälldin lost the seat by 11 votes in 1964.
 He was then elected to the party board and met with local party organizations, which raised his profile among the Centrists.
 In 1966 he gained a seat in the First Chamber, where he befriended the leader of the Liberal Party.
 Fälldin then regained his Second Chamber seat in 1968.
 In that election, the Centre Party overtook the Liberals as the second-largest party.

 Competing against his rival Johannes Antonsson, he won a party election to became vice-chairman of the party in 1969.
 Fälldin was able to secure the position without the support of the chairman, Gunnar Hedlund.
 For the 1970 general election, the Centre Party adopted a new platform that sought to expand the party's appeal to the urban working class, and advocated for decentralization and wage equality between industrial and agricultural workers.
 The party again came in second, with 19.9%, an increase from the previous election.

 In 1971, Fälldin succeeded Hedlund as party chairman.
 This made him the leader of the largest opposition party, and thus the frontrunner for prime minister from the nonsocialist bloc.
 Also in 1971 he became a member of the new unicameral Riksdag that replaced the bicameral.
 With Fälldin's ascension to the leadership, criticism of the Social Democratic Party increased.

 In 1970 and 1971, the Social Democratic government proposed a plan to construct eleven nuclear reactors, which was approved nearly unanimously by the Riksdag.
 However, by 1973, Fälldin adopted a strong anti-nuclear stance due to his interactions with the scientist Hannes Alfvén and the anti-nuclear Centrist politician Birgitta Hambraeus.
 Around the same time, the government of Social Democratic prime minister Olof Palme had proposed a plan to develop 15 nuclear reactors by 1985 in response to the 1973 oil crisis, which was opposed to Fälldin's vision of a "green revolution".
-The Centre Party was thus the only major political party in an industrialized western country of the 1970s to take an ani-nuclear stance.
+The Centre Party was thus the only major political party in an industrialized western country of the 1970s to take an anti-nuclear stance.